function61/turbobob/docs/customizing-dev-container-startup/README.md

 Now you can copy the command, add your customizations and run it directly without Bob.
 The end result is the same if it would be run by `$ bob dev`.
-You still get all the goodies like when you run `$ bob dev` and a container already exists, Bob gives you an additional shell inside the same container (equivalent to running `$ docker exec -it <container_id> bash`).
+You still get all the goodies like when you run `$ bob dev` and the container already exists, Bob gives you an additional shell inside the same container (equivalent to running `$ docker exec -it <container_id> bash`).